richousrick/Scripts/README.md

     │          Meaning it's parent will become its sister │
     └───LockScreen
-            Locks your windows environment until a password has been entered
+            LockScreen.java - Locks your windows environment until a password has been entered
 <pre>